For more than 40 years, Grand European Travel has been providing a wonderfully simple, and genuinely personal, way to travel.

 Today, discover the famous Plaza Mayor and Cathedral.
-See the Government Palace, Archbishop's Palace and City Hall.
+See the Government Palace, Archbishop’s Palace and City Hall.
 Visit the San Francisco Monastery, an interesting museum featuring mysterious catacombs.
 Your afternoon is free.
-This evening, join your Travel Director and fellow travellers as you dive deep into the essence of Peruvian food.
-Feast on an authentic meal, at Mangos, a restaurant boasting nearly 15 years of service.
+This evening join your Travel Director and fellow travellers as you dive deep into the essence of Peruvian food.
+Feast on an authentic meal at Asnapa.

 Optional Experiences are subject to change.
 Your Travel Director will supply you with a final list of Optional Experiences available on your trip.
 Optional Experiences cannot be booked online; they can be purchased during your trip through your Travel Director.

 La Dama Juana Restaurant combines typical Peruvian food with traditional folkloric dancing.
 The food is served buffet-style in clay pots.
 As you dine, watch the energetic dancers perform colonial and Inca ceremonial dances.
-The costumes are colorful, and the music is lively.
+The costumes are colorful and the music is lively.
 Gratuity included.
 Total duration is approximately 3 hours.
-(Minimum 4 Guests)

 Adult Price: $65

 The Magic Circuit of the Water is the world's largest fountain complex of beautiful interactive fountains featuring swaying water, colored lights and lasers dancing with the music.
 The Magic Fountain forces water to a height of more than 250 feet.
 This optional experience is available Wednesday to Sunday.
 Total duration is approximately 2.5 hours.